Pradumnasaraf/DevOps/docs/github-actions/introduction.md

 ### Environment variables

 We can set environment variables in the workflow file using the `env` keyword.
-WE

 ```yaml
 env: